 It’s actually insane how far JT hits it, given his size.
 When he won at Quail Hollow, Thomas ranked first in driving distance for the week (328 yards off the tee).
-He's currently fourth on tour in strokes gained/tee to green, mainly for his elite approach play.
+He's currently third on tour in strokes gained/tee to green, mainly for his elite approach play.

 He had one of the most impressive collegiate resumes in recent memory.

 As a freshman at Alabama, Thomas won the Haskins Award as the nation’s top golfer in 2012.
 He turned pro after his sophomore year, in which the Crimson Tide won the 2013 NCAA Championship and earned his PGA Tour card after a strong 2014 on the Web.com Tour.

 Thomas shared a place with fellow Alabama golfer and PGA Tour player Bud Cauley in Jupiter, Fla.

 Their prize possession is a custom, crimson-colored pool table with a Bama logo.
 Along with so many other tour pros, Thomas and Cauley reside and practice in Jupiter, where they’re both members of Medalist Golf Club and the Bear's Club.

 You may or may not have heard, but Justin is buddies with Jordan Spieth.